Lower East Side (Manhattan) tour

 We will see synagogues converted from churches, former synagogues converted to a church and a Buddhist temple, and even a functioning church that predates immigration.
 We'll see housing built for the poor and working-class, some of which still serves that function, the new luxury condos that symbolize the neighborhood's gentrification and the new Essex Crossing development project that is replacing, among other things, the historic Essex Street Market (which will return, in a form).

 We'll view the building that once housed the Jewish Daily Forward, the Educational Alliance that still educates and assimilates immigrants, and the housing built by the activist garment workers union.
 Other sights include the performance spaces, galleries, restaurants, and nightclubs of the "new" Lower East Side.
-The neighborhood is by no means a unit; it contains disparate elements geared to newcomers with more money and longer-standing residents with less.
+The neighborhood is by no means a unit; it contains disparate elements geared to newcomers with more money and to longer-standing residents with less.

 Distance from Midtown Manhattan: 15-25 minutes